xamantra/momentum/docs/streams.md

 - In the appbar, we displayed the room count along with the username.
 - We also injected multiple controllers here. (*another good thing about momentum*)
-- And this is realtime so whenever room list gets updated in firestore the appbar title will automatically rebuild too.
+- And this is realtime so whenever the room list gets updated on firestore the appbar title will automatically rebuild too.